 ||Job successfully completed.|

-Click any description on the jobs list to see the full SQL statement that created the job.
+Click a description on the jobs list to see the full SQL statement that created the job.

-The job ID, creation time, users, status, and error messages (if any) are also shown.
+The job ID, creation time, user, status, and error messages (if any) are also shown.